Gavin Richardson - October 03 2023

 Peatys sealant features a tube that can be directly attached to the valve for easy insertion

-Congratulations, you now have a perfectly set-up a tubeless tyre!
+Congratulations, you now have a perfectly set-up tubeless tyre!
 Easy wasnt it.

 Living with Tubeless